DJDanl/cpp-docs.pt-br/docs/atl/reference/ipersiststreaminitimpl-class.md

 ### <a name="remarks"></a>Comentários

-ATL usa o mapa de propriedade do objeto para recuperar essas informações.
+A ATL usa o mapa de propriedades do objeto para recuperar essas informações.

-Ver [IPersistStreamInit::Load](/windows/desktop/api/ocidl/nf-ocidl-ipersiststreaminit-load) no Windows SDK.
+Consulte [IPersistStreamInit:: Load](/windows/win32/api/ocidl/nf-ocidl-ipersiststreaminit-load) no SDK do Windows.

 ##  <a name="save"></a>  IPersistStreamInitImpl::Save